 In terms of airports, there are quite a few to choose from.
 However if you’re flying in internationally, you’ll want to go with Vancouver or Calgary (actually located in Alberta but a quick drive across).

 It’s worth having a look on Skyscanner to see the price difference as it may be an idea to work your itinerary around the cheaper location if it’s significantly different in price.
 Otherwise work out your adventure route through British Columbia and take a look at flights after.

 Ahead of your trip, you’ll need to get yourself an eTA (Electronic Travel Authorization).
 The Canadian Government website will take you through all the information, eligibility and application process – it’s super quick.

 I got mine 3 days before I travelled from the UK and it came through to my email straight away.
 It cost $7 CAD.

 British Columbia has a lot to offer and can cater for all walks of life.
-When I was in the Kootenay region a couple of weeks ago I noticed an abundance of Golf courses.
+When I was in the Kootenay region I noticed an abundance of golf courses.
 Honestly, they were everywhere!
 I’d never have thought of Canada as a hot golfing location.
 If you like golf, you could fill an entire 2 weeks with courses that have a 360 pano of the mountains!

-Things to look at / consider when planning your British Columbia adventure:
+Things to look at and consider when planning your British Columbia road trip:

 British Columbia spans an area of 944,735 km² lol, so whatever time you’re planning (even if you plan to move) is not going to be nearly enough to see everything.
 British Columbia is also way too beautiful to rush through (you’ll be the only one pacing) so narrow down the kind of adventure you’re after and allow yourself time to take in the culture and energy.
 That’s half of the beauty.
 The way of life over in Canada.